mlpack/blog/content/blog/KartikGsocSummary.md

 - Using as optimizer with other models.

 This PR was very challenging for me.
 The time I decided was way too much less than actually needed.
-Also during this time I was new to armadillo library for which my mentor came to the rescue.
-I made a lot of modifications to the PR and also spend alot more in debugging.
+Also during this time, I was new to Armadillo library for which my mentor came to the rescue.
+I made a lot of modifications to the PR and also spend a lot more in debugging.
 This PR was indeed a bit scary learning experience.
-But finally this PR got completed after optimization, improvements and bug fixes.
+But finally, this PR got completed after optimization, improvements and bug fixes.